LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 I believe this rule does not apply to comments.
 The JPL Coding Standard and NASA power of 10 both say 60 lines of code.
 Tiger Bettle also uses this rule and they have their limit at 70 lines.
-I personally think 80 is the absolute maximum because if the function goes past 80 lines there needs to be reconsideration on logic.

-NASA doesn't say anything about column limits though, but excessively long lines can hurt readability.
+NASA doesn't say anything about column limits in these documents, but excessively long lines can hurt readability.
-80 character column limit seems to be more prefered, even I try to stick by it, but It's not the end of the world if it goes past 80 characters.
+80 character column limit seems to be more prefered, even I try to stick by it, but It's not the end of the world if code goes past 80 characters.
-100 characters is the maximum I would try, but I don't think anything should go to 120 characters.
+100 characters is the maximum I would try for less verbose languages, but even for more verbose languages I don't think anything should go to 120 characters.

-Combined in this rule is having one line per statement.
+Combined in this rule is having one line per statement and declaration.
-This includes variable statements.

 ```
 int obtain_value = getValue(), obtain_value2 = getAnotherValue();